 We cannot track how many children may be experiencing alternatives to suspension (such as internal isolation) or absence (such as skipping lessons) inside school.
 However, new survey data carried out by Teacher Tapp analysed for this report gives us an indication that the latter is high.
 Ninety-five per cent of secondary schools reported grappling with internal truancy (not attending lessons when in school).
 Nearly half of secondary school teachers said that this was a bigger challenge than external truancy.
 Schools are increasingly making substantial adaptations to traditional schooling in an effort to reduce absence and exclusion.
-A large proportion of schools have, or are in the process of establishing, internal alternative provision for children who are at risk of exclusion or persistent absence, according to forthcoming research (NFER and The Difference, unpublished).
+Many schools have, or are in the process of establishing internal alternative provision for children at risk of exclusion or persistent absence (The Difference Internal AP Symposium survey, June 2024, unpublished).
 And nearly one in five schools (18 per cent) are providing flexi-schooling, according to the same Teacher Tapp survey.